Christian-Me/node-red-contrib-ui-iro-color-picker/README.md

     npm i node-red-contrib-ui-iro-color-picker

 ## Inputs
 Send `msg.payload` to this node to change the color of the color picker widget.
+The format can be any of the color formats iro.js supports (see output formats)

 ## Outputs
 Node will send the color value as `msg.payload`.
 The format can be defined in the configuration dialog